Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Cervical spine pain can be prevented by following various preventive measures in the field of healthy lifestyle and ergonomics.

-The basis is the correct head position called. in the extension of the spine – The head should not be in an unnatural forward or sideways tilt.
+The correct position of the head in the extension of the spine is essential – the head should not be in an unnatural forward or sideways position.
 The shoulders should not bend forward.
-When using a mobile phone or tablet, it is advisable to hold the device in such a position that your head is not bent forward and your gaze is not directed downwards at the screen.
+When using a mobile phone or tablet, it is advisable to have the device in such a position that the head is not bent forward and the gaze is not directed downwards at the screen.

 • Relief from cervical spine strain is also possible when working on a computer.
-Make sure that the monitor is correctly positioned and at the correct height.
-Adjust the chair, armrests and lower leg support correctly.
+Make sure that the screen is correctly positioned and at the right height.
+Adjust your chair, armrests and lower leg support correctly.

 • When working, not just on the computer, don’t forget to take regular breaks and stretch your neck and shoulders.

-Exercises against cervical spine pain, which will be shown by a physiotherapist, can be performed in home conditions and at work.
+Exercises for cervical spine pain, which will be shown by a physiotherapist, can be performed in home conditions and at work.
 The basic exercises are not complicated and their benefits are long-lasting.

 More tips for preventing cervical spine pain: